AaronVSDC/ResearchProjectGPP/ReadMe.md

 ## Theta*
 <img src="Docs/ThetaStar.gif">

 The Theta* variant is very much alike the A*.
 The one big difference is that it does an extra step -> the visibility check.
+It also looks like a more realistic path the npc might take.
 ```cpp
 void ThetaStar::Step()
 {